 Itching (pruritus) is a common symptom associated with numerous skin diseases, as well as a secondary symptom of numerous serious conditions such as renal failure and liver disease.
 Itching, unlike other skin sensations, is generally a result of CNS activities and typically goes untreated by standard medical therapies.

-A review of the scientific literature identifies at least three clinical trials investigating the use of cannabinoids in the treatment of pruritus.
 Writing in the August 2002 issue of the American Journal of Gastroentrology, investigators from the University of Miami Department of Medicine reported successful treatment of pruritus with 5 mg of THC in three patients with cholestatic liver disease.
 Prior to cannabinoid therapy, subjects had failed to respond to standard medications and had lost their ability to work.
 Following evening cannabinoid administration, all three patients reported a decrease in pruritus, as well as “marked improvement” in sleep and were eventually able to return to work.
 Resolution of depression was also reported in two out of three subjects.
 “Delta-9-tetrahydrocannabinol may be an effective alternative in patients with intractable cholestatic pruritus,” investigators concluded.

 The following year, British researchers reported in the journal Inflammation Research that the peripheral administration of the synthetic cannabinoid agonist HU-211 significantly reduced experimentally-induced itch in 12 subjects.
 Investigators had previously reported that topical application of HU-210 on human skin reduced experimentally-induced pain and acute burning sensations.